1gravity/Kotlin-Bloc/README.md

 ## Architecture

 Note, this readme offers a quick overview of the framework.
-For more in-depth information please consult:
+For more in-depth information please visit:
 - [The official website](https://1gravity.github.io/Kotlin-Bloc)
 - [The Dokka documentation](https://rawcdn.githack.com/1gravity/Kotlin-Bloc/e6798e8e3a6751d126a9357231ad90830e47f6c3/docs/dokka/index.html)